Wattle and Daub

 River of Fish - Mel Shand, Hilary Duncan and Helen Jackson

 Working with our partners The Barn and The River Dee Trust, River of Fish was designed to engage participants across the community, combining creativity with education.
-Artists and members of the community made an installation of 230 ceramic salmon each one mounted on a steel rod and a willow 'whopper' adorned with ceramic scales.
-Starting at the Banchory Lodge Hotel, the installation could be seen at The Barn for a few weeks before swimming up River to Balmoral and then finally at Braemar Castle.
-The project commenced at the beginning of the fishing season in February 2015 and finished with a grand auction selling off all the fish for charity in October, the end of the fishing season.
+Artists and members of the community made an installation of 230 ceramic salmon each one mounted on a steel rod.
+A willow 'whopper' was adorned with ceramic scales.
+The Installation was moved piece by piece to different locations across Deeside; The Banchory Lodge Hotel, The Barn, Balmoral and Braemar Castle.
+The project was launched at the beginning of the fishing season in February 2015 and ended in October, the end of the fishing season, with a grand auction selling off all the fish for charity.

 More photographs are available to see on